psychelzh/cogstruct-dev-2022/README.md

 # cogstruct-dev

-This is website of our cognitive structure project to showcasing results.
+This is website of our cognitive structure project to share analysis results.